Name: Michelle Wong

 Job: Marketing Executive

-How she got there: After graduating from NYU’s Stern School of Business, Wong kicked off her career in brand management at a CPG company before heading to American Express, where she got her first taste of entrepreneurship in the Enterprise Growth group.
-As a result, she then made the jump to Fab.com to lead online marketing strategy.
-Now Wong is at Handy.com, an on-demand home services platform, where she oversees customer acquisition.
+How she got there: After earning her degree from NYU’s Stern School of Business, Wong started her brand management career at a CPG company.
+She then changed to American Express, where she first experienced entrepreneurship through the Enterprise Growth group.
+Wong’s success in online marketing led her to opportunities at Fab.com and Handy.com, where she is currently in charge of customer acquisition.

 Michelle Wong: When I first started my career in consulting right out of college, I was excited to enter the corporate world and had a closet full of business attire and stilettos.
-That excitement wore off quickly, and I found that I prefer to wear clothes that can easily transition outside of the office.
+However, that excitement soon wore off and I found that I prefer to wear clothes that can easily transition outside of the office.
 For example, instead of a fancy work bag, I use my Everlane backpack.

-MW: Preppy hipster—I like to mix and match from different brands and stores.
+MW: Preppy hipster—I like to mix and match different brands and stores.

-In the world of marketing, style can be essential when it comes to pitching and taking meetings.
-What are some of your style rules?
+Levo: In the world of marketing, style is everything when it comes to making a good impression and closing deals.
+What are some of your fashion tips?

 MW: Yes!
-Choose your shoes wisely.
-It doesn’t matter if they look awesome, but can you actually walk in them?
+Picking the right shoes is essential.
+They may look great, but can you actually walk in them?

 MW: My most recent professional setback happened when I took the plunge and left Amex to join Fab.
-I was only there for a short time when, suddenly, the company folded and let go the majority of its workforce.
-I could have returned to my corporate job, but I knew I wanted to stick it out in the start-up world, so I reached out to my contacts from B-school and beyond.
-I landed at Handy, and it’s been an incredible ride.
+Unfortunately, after only a short time there, the company folded and let go of almost all its employees.
+Although I could have gone back to my old corporate job, I chose to stay in the start-up world.
+So, I reached out to my contacts from business school and beyond.
+That’s how I landed at Handy.
+And let me tell you, it’s been an incredible ride!